Rath2601/core_java/README.md

 ## **WRAPPER CLASSES** :

 1. Wrapper classes -> Byte, Short, Integer, Long, Float, Double, Character, Boolean. (wraps its respective primitive type)
-2. Once an object is created, its value cannot be changed. (immutable).
+2. Once an object is created, its value cannot be changed. **(immutable)**.
 [AtomicInteger, AtomicLong are mutable, suitable for multithreading]
 3. Also these classes are also final and can't be subclassed.
 4. wrapper classes cache frequently used values to improve performance.
 [Integer.valueOf(100) will return same object reference]
-5. Conversion Utilities to convert between datatypes.
+5. **Conversion Utilities** to convert between datatypes.
-6. Wrapper classes can have null values, when we use Optional values, Database Interaction, working with Collections.
+6. Wrapper classes **can have null values**, when we use Optional values, Database Interaction, working with Collections.

 ## **STRING MANIPULATION**: